Expl0dingCat/opensponge/README.md

 An open-source reimplementation of AI Generated Sponge.

 ## Are you a python and/or unity developer?
 I'm actively looking for others to contribute to the opensponge project, python for the backend and unity for the frontend.
-If you are interested in contributing please contact me on discord @ Expl0dingCat#0001.
+If you are interested in contributing please contact me on discord (see my github profile).

 Project is on hold.